 Attach The process of seizing the property or assets of the driver when the financial condition of the driver is clear and the assets have that much value.

-Automobile Insurance: Auto insurance can be defined as a contract a driver sign with an insurance agency where the driver will pay some amount every year and in return whenever the driver met with an accident the entire expenses from repair to medical bills will be covered by the insurance company.
+Automobile Insurance: Auto insurance can be defined as a contract a driver sign with an insurance carrier where the driver will pay some amount every year and in return whenever the driver met with an accident the entire expenses from repair to medical bills will be covered by the insurance company.

 Binder: A term used by car dealers to check that the driver has the right insurance before taking the car on the road.